PsychNeuro/ed1/book/glossary.md

 refers to *muscles* and physical behavior produced by actually acting through muscle pathways.

 #### myelin
-is an insulating sheath around the +axon that speeds the propagation of the electrical +action-potential to communicate with other neurons.
-Myelination occurs progressively over the course of development, and is removed in multiple sclerosis.
+is an insulating sheath around the +axon, produced by special +glia cells called *oligodendrocytes*, that speeds the propagation of the electrical +action-potential to communicate with other neurons.
+Myelination occurs progressively over the course of development, and is degenerated in multiple sclerosis.

 ## N